madhan001/lfmxtractplus/README.md

 # lfmxtractplus

 ## Description
-lfmxtractplus is a library for extracting [Last.fm](https://last.fm) scrobbles with spotify [audio features](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/) for use with [Pandas](https://pandas.pydata.org/)
+lfmxtractplus is a library for extracting [Last.fm](https://last.fm) scrobbles along with spotify [audio features](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/) for use with [Pandas](https://pandas.pydata.org/)

 ## Working
 The user's scrobbles are retrieved using last.fm's API with the [user.getRecentTracks](https://www.last.fm/api/show/user.getRecentTracks) endpoint.